Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 What does the WordPress ERR_TOO_MANY_REDIRECTS problem mean?

 The ERR_TOO_MANY_REDIRECTS message in WordPress means that your WordPress site is causing the visitor's browser to become stuck in a permanent redirection loop.
+This will crash their browser and prevent them from accessing your website, negatively impacting your bounce rate and hurting your SEO ranking.

 Instead of staying stuck in this loop until the end of time, the visitor's browser will show the ERR_TOO_MANY_REDIRECTS message instead.